Advertisement

 St Mungo’s is a homelessness charity providing outreach, support and shelter for homeless people.
 The charity, which was established in 1969, has services across the south of England, working to help people rebuild lives, but also to improve understanding of homelessness, and empathy towards people who are homeless.

-St Mungo’s played a pivotal role in the Covid-19 response to protect rough sleepers.
-In the first year of the Everyone In scheme, the charity managed 30 hotels and protected 4,000 people.
 The charity also coordinates the Combined Homelessness and Information Network (CHAIN), a multi-agency database that provides a comprehensive count of the number of rough sleepers coming into contact with outreach workers in London.

 The Salvation Army

 The Salvation Army runs hostels, drop-in centres and does frontline work with rough sleepers, as well as offering a range of other services across the UK.
-This can include outreach services, night shelters, addiction services, and the charity is also among the first to offer some Housing First projects and case workers in a bid to end the cycle of homelessness and poverty for some of the most vulnerable people in the country.
+This can include outreach services, night shelters, addiction services, and the charity was among the first to offer Housing First projects and case workers in a bid to end the cycle of homelessness and poverty for some of the most vulnerable people in the country.

 The Salvation Army’s 80 ‘Lifehouses’ are intended to offer support that goes beyond a place to stay, also tackling issues with housing, employment, debt problems, training, spirituality, loneliness, addiction or mental health to get people off the street in the long-term.